 Candidates must be approved by the School of Law and must normally:

-(a) hold a Law Degree with at least Second Class Honours Grade 1
+(a) hold a Law Degree with at least a 2H1;

 (b) have such other relevant third level educational qualifications and/or professional experience as, in the opinion of the School of Law, qualifies the candidate to undertake the LLM (Business Law) Degree.*